Totone/hello-angular/README.md

 # HelloAngular

-First Angular project created to introduce to the essentials of Angular by creating a simple e-commerce application [following Angular tutorial](https://angular.io/start).
+First Angular project created to introduce to the essentials of Angular by creating a simple e-commerce application [following Angular tutorial](https://angular.io/start) with Navigation, Data Management & Forms control.

 ## Development server